Our Business Practices

 Purpose

-The Nominating, Governance and Public Responsibility Committee (the "Committee") is appointed by the Board of Directors (the "Board") of Discover Financial Services (the "Company") to (1) identify individuals qualified to become Board members, and to recommend to the Board the director nominees for the next annual meeting of shareholders and to fill any vacancies; (2) develop and recommend to the Board corporate governance principles applicable to the Company; (3) oversee the evaluation of the Board, its committees and management; and (4) exercise and perform the authority, duties and responsibilities of the Committee set forth in this charter.
+The Nominating, Governance and Public Responsibility Committee (the "Committee") of Discover Financial Services (the "Parent") and Discover Bank (the "Bank," and together with the Parent, the "Company") is a committee of both boards of directors (collectively, the "Board") appointed to (1) identify individuals qualified to become Board members, and to recommend to the Board the director nominees for the next annual meeting of shareholders and to fill any vacancies; (2) develop and recommend to the Board corporate governance principles applicable to the Company; and (3) oversee the evaluation of the Board, its committees and management.
+The Committee shall perform such other duties and responsibilities enumerated in and consistent with this Charter.

 Membership

-1. The Committee shall be comprised of at least three (3) Board members appointed by the Board.
+1. The Committee shall be comprised of at least three (3) Board members nominated by the Committee and appointed by the Board.
 Committee members shall serve at the pleasure of the Board and for such term as the Board determines.
-The Board shall designate one Committee member as the Committee's chair.
+The Board shall designate one Committee member as the Committee's chair (the "Chair").

-2. Each Committee member shall have no material relationship with the Company and shall otherwise satisfy the independence requirements of the Company set forth in the Company's Corporate Governance Policies and the rules of the New York Stock Exchange.
+2. Each Committee member shall have no material relationship with the Company and shall otherwise satisfy the independence requirements of the Company set forth in the Company's Corporate Governance Policies, the rules of the New York Stock Exchange and any other applicable law or regulation.
+Determinations of qualifications, including independence, shall be made by this Committee, using its business judgment.

 Operations

-2. The Committee may form and delegate to one or more subcommittees all or any portion of the Committee's authority, duties and responsibilities, and may establish such rules as it determines necessary or appropriate to conduct its business.
+4. The Committee may form and delegate to one or more subcommittees all or any portion of the Committee's authority, duties and responsibilities, and may establish such rules as it determines necessary or appropriate to conduct its business.
+The Committee shall report on any such delegation to the full Board.

-3. The Committee shall have direct access to, and complete and open communication with, management and may obtain advice and assistance from internal legal, accounting or other advisors to assist it.
-The Committee may retain independent legal, accounting or other advisors to assist it, and may determine compensation for such advisors, and the Company shall be responsible for any costs or expenses so incurred.
+5. The Committee shall have direct access to, and have complete and open communication with, management and may obtain advice and assistance from internal legal or other advisors.
+The Committee may retain independent legal, search firms, compensation consultants or other advisors as it determines appropriate to assist it in fulfilling its responsibilities, without seeking approval of management or the Board.

 Authority, Duties and Responsibilities